CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/scripting.md

 # Use Scripts as Execution Listeners

-Besides Java code and expression language, Camunda 7 also supports the execution of a script as an execution listener.
+Besides Java code and expression language, Operatonalso supports the execution of a script as an execution listener.
 For general information about execution listeners see the corresponding [section]({{< ref "/user-guide/process-engine/delegation-code.md#execution-listener" >}}).